31 October 2016

 Track highlights: 1.
 "Blink and You'll Miss It" (4 / 5) (live) - 2.
 "Paper Smile" - 3.
 "Come On / Let's Go" - 5.
 "The Start of Forever" - 9.
 "I Wanna Make It Alright" - 10.
 "Savages" (live on later)

-8th studio album by Paul Weller (released in North America by independent Yep Roc Records) follows his covers album Studio 150 (2004).
-Here, Weller is back as main composer but also back with producer Jan Kybert from his near-mediocre 2004 album.
+8th studio album by Paul Weller (released in North America by independent Yep Roc Records) follows his covers album Studio 150 (Sep.
+2004).
+Here, Weller is back as main songwriter and composer and back with producer Jan Kybert from his near-mediocre 2004 album.

-The cover may suggest a close link to his time with The Style Council but this is anything but a sophisti pop release, in fact it's a rather strong album from Weller with fine pieces of mod revival, his 'usual' pop soul textures in a pop / rock context with stress on rock and singer / songwriter.
+The cover may suggest a close link to his time with The Style Council but this is anything but a sophisti pop release, in fact it's a rather strong album from Weller with fine pieces of mod revival, his familiar pop soul textures in a pop / rock context with stress on rock and singer / songwriter, which also points back to his later years with The Jam.

 [ allmusic.com 4 / 5, NME 3,5 / 5, The Observer 3 / 5 stars ]